Wesley College, Dublin: School coat of arms

+List of Headmasters & Principals

 Extracurricular activities

 Extracurricular activities include drama, debating (where speakers have recently achieved international honours), Amnesty International, Christian Union, and many others.

 In 2010 Carin Hunt, a fifth year, travelled to Qatar as part of the Irish debating team for the World's Debating.
 Former student Mark Haughton was the Irish Team's debating coach, and had achieved second as part of the Irish team, in the World's Debating while at Wesley.
 Carin went on to captain the team in the School's finals in Dundee the following year, taking them to the semi-finals.

 Wesley has won the All Ireland hockey trophy.
 Wesley not only places an emphasis on activities which solely help students themselves but also to move children is highly important for the teaching staff.
 Students in Transition year are able to reach out in various ways such as classroom assistance, helping children with special needs and music teaching.
 In recent years a team from Wesley's Transition year has embarked on a Habitat for Humanity house building trip annually.

-The students of the college also produce a monthly newspaper, Full Stop which has been providing a voice for students since 9 December 2003.
+The students of the college also produce a newspaper, Full Stop four times a year, which has been providing a voice for students since the 9 of December 2003.

+MUN

+Another notable activity is Model United Nations (MUN) Wesley has been recognized multiple times with the best delegate, best Jr./Sr. Delegate etc. Wesley also hosts their own MUN conference (WCDMUN) during the course of the year.